orisonchan/SQL-query-export-to-CSV/README.md

 # Export SQL Query to CSV

-This tools uses SpringBoot and needs JDK1.7.
+This tools uses SpringBoot and needs at least JDK1.7.

 You can compile and package using Maven command: